spine/spine.site/app/views/api/models.md

 ### `bind(name, function)`

-Bind to an event specifically on this record.
+Bind to an event specifically on this record. `on` is an available alias.

 ### `trigger(name, [data...])`